How Much Do You Pay For Therapy?

 Source: pixabay.com

-It is often that when you are depressed, you avoid telling others about your struggle.
+It is often that when you are depressed, you avoid telling others about your mental health struggle.
 Perhaps you are scared of what they are going to say.
 You might be afraid because you think most people will judge you and not understand your depressing situation.
 Thus, you make a muted cry for help.
 As much as you want to seek out and find someone who would listen to you, you prefer to work on your emotional and mental problems all by yourself.
 You find it impossible to ask someone to be there for you during your depression battle because you think you can make it alone.

 Honestly, it is a sad process of coping with depression.
 Unfortunately, most individuals struggle mentally and emotionally in silence because of their shame about their depressing situation.
 But it is not entirely because they do not want to seek help, but because they find it difficult to do.
 There is the fear of being seen as a burden.
 There is the thought of getting misunderstood and invalidated.